MichelePardini/fio_test_cvo/README.md

 > directory=/dataset

-The other important param that you may change is #iodepth.
+The other important param that you may change is 'iodepth'.
 This represent the # of commands kept inflight agains the CVO by any job.
 You can see that the defaul is

 > iodepth=16